andreaspeters/miniedit/README.md

 - Shortcut Support
 - LSP Support for code complition (currently only for golang).

+## LSP

+There is no "one fix all" LSP Server.
+That means, for every programming language, you have to install it's own LSP Server. 😔 Currently, MiniEdit does support only LSP for Golang via `gopls`.
+Be sure that it is installed and in one of your PATH directories therefore MiniEdit can find it.

 ## How to compile

 - Install Lazarus 3.6